siddiquf/thz/doc/source/thz.rst

 In the case of macroscale scenario with the ADAPT procotol, the output is a TXT file with an entry for each packet with the format (client_id, packet_size, packet_delay, success, discard).
 This can be then postprocessed to obtain the desired metrics, such as throughput or discard rate, both overall and per node.
 A MATALB script is provided in ``/thz/macro_postprocessing/compute_metrics.m``.

+In the case of v1.1.1 (ADAPT with added link discovery extension), TXT files are generated for initial discovery time and for rediscovery time.
+The initial discovery time files contain an entry for each node that discovers the AP with the format (cliend_id, number_of_rotations_of client_antenna, client_antenna_orientation_at_discovery, discovery_time (in nanosec)).
+The rediscovery time files contain an entry for each node that rediscovers the AP with the format (client_id, rediscovery_time (in nanosec).
+Two different MATLAB scripts (box_plot_initial_discovery_and_rediscovery.m and CDF_plot_initial_discovery_and_rediscovery.m are provided that can generate the box plot and CDF of initial discovery and rediscovery time recorded for 10 trials.
+Number of trials can be altered as desired.

 Examples
 ===============
 The following examples have been written, which can be found in ``/thz/examples/``:

-* thz-nano-adhoc.cc: This example file is for the nanoscale scenario of the THz-band communication networks, i.e., with transmission distance below one meter.
+* nano-adhoc.cc: This example file is for the nanoscale scenario of the THz-band communication networks, i.e., with transmission distance below one meter.
 It outputs the link layer performance mainly in terms of the throughput and the discarding probability  of the DATA packets.
 In this example, an adhoc network architecture is implemented.
 User can set network topology in this file.
 The nodes in the nanonetwork are equipped with the energy module we developed.
 The basic parameters of the energy model can be set in this file.
 User can also set the number of samples of the TSOOK pulse within frequency range 0.9-4 THz window in this file.
 User can select one of the two MAC protocols that include a 0-way and a 2-way handshake protocols.
 0-way starts the link layer transmission with a DATA frame and 2-way with an RTS frame.
 The selection can be done by setting the attribute value of EnableRts in THzMacNano.
 In the end, the user can also set the generated packet size and the mean value of the packet generation interval in this file.

-* thz-macro-central.cc: This example file is for the macroscale scenario of the THz-band communication networks, i.e., with transmission distance larger than several meters.
+* macro-central.cc: This example file is for the macroscale scenario of the THz-band communication networks, i.e., with transmission distance larger than several meters.
 A centralized network architecture is implemented.
 A high speed turning directional antenna is used in the base station (Servernodes), while all clients (Clientnodes) point the directional antennas towards the receiver.

+* v1.1.1 macro-central.cc: A high speed turning directional antenna is used in both the base station and the client.
+Link discovery is performed  by clients to discover the AP and be able to transmit data.

 Important parameters:

-  * ``configuration``: sets the frequency window used, the number of sectors and modulation used.
+  * ``configuration``: sets the beamwidth, the number of sectors and modulation used.
   * ``handshake_ways``: use a 0-, 1-, 2- or 3-way handshake.
 (0: CSMA, 1: ADAPT-1, 2: CSMA/CA, 3: ADAPT-3)
   * ``nodeNum``: number of client nodes
   * ``interArrivalTime``: average time between two packets arriving at client's queue